britishtea/bonehead/README.md

 Tests use [cutest][cutest].
 Install Bonehead with development dependencies (`gem install cutest --development`) and run `make test`.

-The tests can be run with the following command: `cutest test/*_test.rb`.

 [cutest]: https://github.com/djanowski/cutest

 ## License